top of page

 One strategy that has helped me tackle morphological awareness skills at those times when I have less time to prep, or I've got a group of kids with mixed language needs: StoryWhys book companions!
 The comprehensive book companions all contain morphology sections that use words from the book that feature common prefixes and suffixes.
 Your students will have a chance to work with words in a meaningful context, think of other words with the same affix, explore the meaning of the affix, and invent a new word with that affix.
 Here’s a link to all of the book companions that contain morphology sections, and here's a free book companion that includes three morphology pages for you to try!

-Try this cool (free!) morpheme spinner game I made here.
+Try this cool (free!) morpheme spinner game on the free downloads page.

 And if you want even more ideas for activities that will help you address your students' morphological awareness goals, check out this blog post!